 In his first season with the Lightning, Sergachev scored nine goals and 40 points, the most for a rookie defenseman in franchise history.
 While he hasn’t quite reached those same scoring heights again, Sergachev has developed into one of Tampa Bay’s best young players.

-Now in his fourth full season, Sergachev is exactly what Tampa Bay needs on their blue line.
-He can take on 20-plus minutes of ice-time each night while contributing to the scoresheet and playing a sound defensive game.
+Now in his sixth full season, Sergachev is exactly what Tampa Bay needs on their blue line.
+He can take on 20-plus minutes of ice time each night while contributing to the scoresheet and playing a sound defensive game.
 As the Lightning continue to push for championships right now, he will factor into their future and be a key contributor to their success.
-Plus, he’s already etched his name onto the Stanley Cup, making him the only player to do so in the 2016 top-ten so far.
+Plus, he’s already etched his name onto the Stanley Cup, making him the only player to do so in the 2016 top ten so far.

 10. Tyson Jost – Colorado Avalanche